PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/reusable-components.md

 ## Shared CSS

-- We have a new folder for shared CSS files: src/shared-components/common/css/
-- Currently it includes:
+In limited cases, CSS may be shared between shared-components to avoid duplication and visual drift for common UI primitives (e.g. dropdowns, pickers).

+### Rules

+- Shared CSS must live in:
+  `src/shared-components/common/css/`
+- Only CSS Modules (`*.module.css`) are allowed
+- Shared CSS must contain **only structural and visual styles**
+- No component-specific logic or screen-specific styles are allowed
+- Shared CSS should be consumed by shared wrapper components where possible

+### Current shared styles

-* `dropdown.module.css` — universal dropdown styles
+- `dropdown.module.css` — universal dropdown styles
-* `SharedPicker.module.css` — shared picker styles
+- `SharedPicker.module.css` — shared picker styles

 ## DropdownButton Component

 The `DropdownButton` component wraps `Dropdown.Toggle` and uses the existing shared `Button` component.
 It centralizes dropdown button styling and ensures consistent behavior across the app.

+The `DropdownButton` component wraps `Dropdown.Toggle` and uses the existing shared `Button` component.
+It centralizes dropdown button styling and ensures consistent behavior across the app.

+This component is the primary consumer of `dropdown.module.css`, ensuring that shared CSS is not imported ad-hoc across the codebase.

 ### Props